Faculty & Staff

 B.A.(Business, Economics and Women's Studies), B.Ed.

-Kelley will be teaching Grade 7 Math, History and Geography and Grade 3/4 French this year.
-Kelley has been teaching for 20 years in both public and independent schools, including the Bishop Strachan School (her alma mater).
-Kelley has additional qualifications in Guidance, Mathematics (Specialist), Reading (Specialist), Special Education (Specialist - pending), Health & Physical Education (Intermediate), ESL and Integration of Information & Technology in Instruction.
+Kelley will be teaching Grade 7 English, Math and Science, and Grade 8 Math this year.
+Kelley has been teaching for over 20 years in both public and independent schools, including the Bishop Strachan School (her alma mater).
+She joined the Linden faculty in 2019.
+Kelley has additional qualifications in Guidance, Mathematics (Specialist), Reading (Specialist), Health & Physical Education (Intermediate), ESL and Integration of Information & Technology in Instruction.
 Kelley recognizes the need for creating a compassionate and safe community with inclusive and differentiated instruction and assessment practices relating learning to real-life and global issues.
 Kelley can be reached at [email protected].

 Sang Lee